inductiva/inductiva/docs-sources/amr-wind/mpi-cluster.md

 ## Running the Simulation

-Here's how to launch your AMR-Wind simulation on a multi-machine MPI cluster using the Inductiva Python API:
+Here's how to launch your AMR-Wind simulation on a 2 machines MPI cluster using the Inductiva Python API:

 ```python